pietrop/documentary-story-research--notes/assessing-sources.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/YoZQNgAnvqs?rel=0" frameborder="0" allowfullscreen></iframe>

-It also had a fake website associated with it [NYtime-se.com](http://www.nytimes-se.com/) -where “se” was meant to stand as a special edition.
+It also had a fake website associated with it [NYtime-se.com](http://www.nytimes-se.com/) -where `se` was meant to stand as a special edition.

 ## Sources and Resources: